MarionArmbruster/DbPersonalProject/README.md

 can utilize a Model-view-controller (MVC) design principle and design where the model of the program is spearate from both the view (fxml file) and the control (controller file) of the program.

 JavaFX is much easier to use than Java Swing for some cases.
-And for this projract, it was much easier than in Swing, as well as being exciting to watch it happen.
+And for this project, it was much easier than in Swing, as well as being exciting to watch it happen and become something that I am proud of.